francesco-innocenti/francesco-innocenti.github.io/_posts/2025-10-21-PhD-Reflections.md

 unspoken reason why many Big Tech research and engineering positions require
 PhDs: because you want people that make strategic decisions about project ideas given time and resource constraints.
-I also learned a ton of useful skills from the PhD that I think it would not have been possible (or super hard) to learn otherwise, both on the technical and non-technical side.
+I also learned a ton of useful skills from this PhD that I think it would not have been possible (or super hard) to learn otherwise, both on the technical and non-technical side.

 In closing, I would like to highlight arguably one of the most important factors